RaianneEvellyn3/RaianneEvellyn3/README.md

 ### Hi, there!
 I'm Raianne 👾

 - 🔭 I'm currently a programming student and systems developer
-- 👩‍💻 I'm studying Javascript and C% at the moment!
+- 👩‍💻 I'm studying Javascript and C# at the moment!
 - 💬 Ask me about anything.
 If I don't know, I'll be happy to learn along with you

 <div style="display: inline_block"><br>